kitian616/jekyll-TeXt-theme/case-study.md

 Next, the management data must travel from the Monitoring Service’s database to the appropriate crontab.
 Since the crontab and the Monitoring Service might reside on different nodes, the management data may have to travel over the network.
 Even in the single-node architecture, editing the crontab of the host machine directly from the Monitoring Service poses difficulties because the Monitoring Service runs in a Docker container.

 To address this issue, the Linking Client includes an `update` script that fetches management data from the Monitoring Service’s database and writes it to the crontab.
+In the below diagram, arrows represent HTTP requests and responses.

 <video autoplay loop muted playsinline class="resizable medium-large" aria-label="update script sending request to moniotring service for data writes that to crontab">
     <source src="/assets/videos/3.5.mp4" type="video/mp4" />